-As shown in Figure 3.2-2 on the following page, two police stations in the evaluation area serve the local communities.
+As shown in Figure 3.2-2 above, two police stations in the evaluation area serve the local communities.
 There are no fire stations in the evaluation area.
 Salt Lake City provides its own police, fire, and emergency medical and ambulance services in the Salt Lake City neighborhoods in the evaluation area.
 Farmington, Centerville, Bountiful, West Bountiful, Woods Cross, and North Salt Lake each have their own municipal police department.